marbl/MetagenomeScope/STAMPS_tutorial.md

 (Inspired by [this SEPP/TIPP tutorial](https://github.com/MGNute/stamps-tutorial/blob/master/tutorial.md).)

 ## Introduction

+This tutorial covers the process of using MetagenomeScope's "preprocessing script" to generate a visualization file that can be loaded in MetagenomeScope's viewer interface.
+These directions assume you have access to the MBL cluster.

-Note that you don't really have to follow this tutorial.
-There's plenty of sample graphs available on MetagenomeScope's demo, so don't worry if you run into lots of problems with these instructions!
+Note that you don't really have to follow this tutorial all the way through.
+There's plenty of
+sample graphs available on MetagenomeScope's demo for you to try out, so don't worry if you run into lots of problems with these instructions!

 If you can't run the commands to generate a visualization file, you can just skip down to [the bottom section of this tutorial](#actually-visualizing-the-assembly-graph) and download the pre-made `shakya.db` file.

 ## Getting ready to generate a MetagenomeScope visualization